-A successful sales incentive program doesn’t just happen, they are the outcome of good planning and teamwork.
+A successful sales incentive program is the outcome of good planning and teamwork.
+They don't just happen.
 Whether you are tasked with planning for a new Sales Incentive Program or trying to improve results of an existing one, here are five keys to a successful Sales Incentive Program.

 Five keys to a successful sales incentive program